ChrisCummins/pip-db/Documentation/ProjectPlan.md

 may not be given.
-This information will have a great influence on the design of the database; for example, the low percentage of unique values for many of the records in the dataset indicate that a 3NF normalisation pattern could be used to gain maximum size efficiency of the stored database \cite{Maier1983}, and so adequate time should be allocated in the project plan to allow for database design decisions to be investigated and tested.
+This information will have a great influence on the design of the database; for example, the low percentage of unique values for many of the records in the dataset indicate that a 3NF normalisation pattern could be used to gain maximum size efficiency of the stored database (Maier, 1983), and so adequate time should be allocated in the project plan to allow for database design decisions to be investigated and tested.